International Travel and DUI convictions

 If you have travel plans, this article has important information for you about international travel and DUI convictions.
 You might wonder what countries can you travel to with a DUI on your record, or what countries you cannot visit with a DUI.
 You should “know before you go”, as it makes sense to learn about restrictions for persons with a DUI on their record before leaving the country.
 You will find this page organized by specific countries and regions, and with specific advice, below.
 This page was written by a DUI Specialist Orange County, and we encourage you to contact us with updates or new information (see the bottom of the page).

 There are almost as many restrictions that exist as countries, as each country has the right to set their own laws and rules regarding who they allow entering their borders and boundaries.
 This article has information on some, but not all, of the nations around the world, and their policies regarding DUI.
-As some of the top Orange County DUI attorneys in California, and in the USA, our firm gets asked most often about entry to Canada with a DUI, but every country on the planet has specific entry requirements and policies on DUI convictions.
+As some of the top Orange County DUI attorneys in California, and in the USA, our firm gets asked most often about entry to Canada, Australia, or Europe with a DUI, but every country on the planet has specific entry requirements and policies on DUI convictions.

 Entry Into the United States with a DUI.

-Under the U.S. Code, specifically the USA Immigration Naturalization Act (INA), which contains the United States’ immigration laws, a “crime involving moral turpitude” (or the admission of the acts that constitute such a crime) is a ground for inadmissibility to the United States and can result in removal from the United States.
+Under the U.S. Code, specifically, the USA Immigration Naturalization Act (INA), which contains the United States’ immigration laws, a “crime involving moral turpitude” (or the admission of the acts that constitute such a crime) is a ground for inadmissibility to the United States and can result in removal from the United States.
 Generally, in order to involve “moral turpitude”, a crime must have an intent requirement.
 Clear examples are murder and theft.
 Most theft crimes, even petty theft, grand theft, shoplifting, embezzlement, or burglary, are crimes of moral turpitude, as they have an intent to steal.
 In contrast, certain other crimes do not have an intent requirement.

 As defined in most state laws, including in California, DUI (driving under the influence) charges mean that a person was “driving with a certain blood level of alcohol or other intoxicating substance above that legally permissible under the law“.
 Usually, there is no reference to intent.